Gravimetry: Relative gravimeters

 The most common gravimeters are spring-based.
 They are used in gravity surveys over large areas for establishing the figure of the geoid over those areas.
 They are basically a weight on a spring, and by measuring the amount by which the weight stretches the spring, local gravity can be measured.
 However, the strength of the spring must be calibrated by placing the instrument in a location with a known gravitational acceleration.

 The current standard for sensitive gravimeters are the superconducting gravimeters (SGs), which operate by suspending a superconducting niobium sphere in an extremely stable magnetic field; the current required to generate the magnetic field that suspends the niobium sphere is proportional to the strength of the Earth's gravitational acceleration.
 The superconducting gravimeter achieves sensitivities of 10^{–11} m·s^{−2} (one nanogal), approximately one trillionth (10^{−12}) of the Earth surface gravity.
 In a demonstration of the sensitivity of the SG, Virtanen (2006), describes how an instrument at Metsähovi, Finland, detected the gradual increase in surface gravity as workmen cleared snow from its laboratory roof.

-The largest component of the signal recorded by a SG is the tidal gravity of the Sun and Moon acting at the station.
+The largest component of the signal recorded by an SG is the tidal gravity of the Sun and Moon acting at the station.
 This is roughly ±1000 } (nanometers per second squared) at most locations.
 SGs can detect and characterize Earth tides, changes in the density of the atmosphere, the effect of changes in the shape of the surface of the ocean, the effect of the atmosphere's pressure on the Earth, changes in the rate of rotation of the Earth, oscillations of the Earth's core, distant and nearby seismic events, and more.